nathanvale/imessage-timeline/docs/automated-release-workflow.md

 ```
 🦋  Which packages would you like to include?
-◉ imessage-timeline
+◉ chatline

-🦋  Which type of change is this for imessage-timeline?
+🦋  Which type of change is this for chatline?
 ❯ patch (0.0.0 → 0.0.1)
   minor (0.0.0 → 0.1.0)
   major (0.0.0 → 1.0.0)